drew-y/cliffy/README.md

 # Cliffy - A Framework For Interactive CLIs

 Cliffy is a simple, powerful utility for making interactive command line interfaces.
-Cliffy can be considered an alternative to vorpal.

 Cliffy is run as a REPL.
 This allows you to accept multiple commands with one running node process.
 Cliffy is NOT an argv parser.